wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 1.3.3.8 - 02/01/2014 =
+* Fixed a bug that the date picker ui did not appear in the date option input field.

 = 1.3.3.7 - 01/26/2014 =
 * Fixed a bug that the link of the setting page in the plugin listing table was pointing not to the Setting page.
 * Improved the caching mechanism not to entirely rely on WP Cron.